ajakka/react-native-here-explore/docs/modules/HEREConfig.md

 <h1 align="center">
-    <strong>MapsHereConfig</strong>
+    <strong>HEREConfig</strong>
 </h1>

 ## Overview

-The `MapsHereConfig` class is used to initialize the Here SDK in a React Native application.
+The `HEREConfig` class is used to initialize the Here SDK in a React Native application.
 It's crucial for setting up mapping functionalities provided by Here Technologies.

 ## Methods

-### MapsHereConfig.initializeHereSDK()
+### HEREConfig.initializeHereSDK()

 Initializes the Here SDK using the provided credentials.
 This is typically the first method you need to call before using any mapping functionalities from the SDK.